A Tropical Tulum Honeymoon Guide for Trendy Couples

 Newlyweds can do their sun salutations at any number of yoga studios in Tulum, including Tribal Tulum and Sanaprana Tulum.

-Tulum's bar and club scene is lively, yet more mellow than nearby Cancun or Playa del Carmen.
+With several bars and beach clubs, Tulum's nightlife scene is lively, yet more mellow than nearby Cancun or Playa del Carmen.
 For live music, head to the beachfront La Zebra Hotel on Friday afternoons or Batey Mojito & Guarapo Bar in the evenings.

 What to Pack for a Tulum Honeymoon